Intellectual Property 101: Everything You Need to Know

 A company's trade secrets are information on a formula, process, or technique that will provide them with a unique advantage over their competitors.
 These items are extremely valuable for a company and protecting them can be a vital importance to the success of a business.

 If you need help with intellectual property 101, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.